programminghistorian/jekyll/en/lessons/geoparsing-text-with-edinburgh.md

 The current Edinburgh Geoparser download can be found at <https://www.ltg.ed.ac.uk/software/geoparser/>.

 Go to the Download section and click on The Edinburgh Geoparser link.
 All you need to do then is accept the license, fill in some personal details, and then press **Download**.
-A compressed file called `geoparser-march2016.tar.gz` will be downloaded to your Download directory or to wherever you specified the download to go.
-Note that this file name will change new versions of the tool are released.
+A compressed file called `geoparser-1.3.tar.gz` will be downloaded to your Download directory or to wherever you specified the download to go.
+Note that this file name will change when new versions of the tool are released.

-Some machines will automatically decompress the .gz file and create the directory `geoparser-v1.1`.
-If this happens, and you see the `geoparser-v1.1` directory appear, move this new directory to wherever you want it to be installed and go to step 2.
+Some machines will automatically decompress the .gz file and create the directory `geoparser-1.3`.
+If this happens, and you see the `geoparser-1.3` directory appear, move this new directory to wherever you want it to be installed and go to step 2.
 If this does not happen, and your machine does not decompress the `.tar.gz` file and create a new directory automatically, follow step 1 first.
-(Note that version 1.1 is the current release but this number will change in the future.)
+(Note that version 1.3 is the current release but this number will change in the future.)

 #### Installation Steps via the GUI interface
 1\.
 Go to the download of the Geoparser and move it to the directory of your choice (e.g. into the `Software` directory).
 Then double-click on the `.gz` or `.tar` file (if is was already decompressed automatically).
-A new directory called `geoparser-v1.1` will appear (see Figure 1).
+A new directory called `geoparser-1.3` will appear (see Figure 1).

-{% include figure.html filename="geoparser_figure11.png" caption="Figure 1: The new geoparser-v1.1 directory." %}
+{% include figure.html filename="geoparser_figure13.png" caption="Figure 1: The new geoparser-1.3 directory." %}

-If you double-click on the geoparser-v1.1 folder you can see the content of the Geoparser (see Figure 2).
+If you double-click on the geoparser-1.3 folder you can see the content of the Geoparser (see Figure 2).
 That's it.
 You're ready to geo-parse.

-{% include figure.html filename="geoparser_figure00.png" caption="Figure 2: Content of the Geoparser." %}
+{% include figure.html filename="geoparser_figure14.png" caption="Figure 2: Content of the Geoparser." %}

 ### Installation Steps for the Command Line